Ravi-Singh64/Ravi-Singh64/README.md

 ---

 ## About
-I am an adaptive and well-organized individual with hands‑on experience in data analytics, data science and machine learning.
+I am an adaptive and well‑organized individual with hands‑on experience in data analytics, data science and machine learning.
 I build data‑driven solutions and deploy models and dashboards that help convert insights into action.
 Currently open to work and actively seeking roles in data analytics, data science or ML engineering.

 Key highlights:
 - Practical experience in machine learning model development, NLP, and building interactive dashboards.